irrum6/stranameg/HELP.md

 app will look for list in lists directory for following file name patters: **\[listtype\]**.**\[language\]**.list where list types are : nouns,adjectives,names
 #### 2.4.1 usage of 4th paramter
-- CoupledWordsNouns,CoupledWordsNames - sets language
+- CoupledWordsNouns,CoupledWordsNames - sets language (words ar sourced from adjectives.[language].list and nouns.[language].list)
-- CoupledWordsListFiles - filenames separated by :
+- CoupledWordsListFiles - filenames separated by : serve as source for adjectives and nouns

 #### 2.4.2 Example
-If You run app with following parameters : 16 12 cow En ,
+./binary_linux 16 12 cow en
-it will look for adjectives.en.list and nouns.en.list and then use their contents to generate strings

-./binary 16 12 cwf sample.list:sample2.list
+./binary_linux 16 12 cwf sample.list:sample2.list

 ### 2.5 Simple sentences
 Generates not so meaningful sentences.
 Currently only english.